2333263/ScrumDogMillionaires/Website/docs/gymgame.md

 * integer value that acts as seed for both the world and the AI.

+spawnLoc:

+* Takes in a pair of ints, and sets the agents spawn location.
+* If none is given, default spawn location is (0,0).
+* Note that on a reset, if no spawn location is given, but one was given in the original initilization, the spawn location will be the one given in the intilization.
+* Also note that the position is in blocks not pixels.

 In order to perform an action use the following: